Providence

 About

-The project was part of a broader initiative—supported by Intel and Evercoast—explore how volumetric video and AR could improve remote learning, workforce training, and patient outcomes.
-Our team developed an early-stage prototype to validate how AR-based interactions could make physical therapy exercises and training scenarios more understandable, engaging, and accessible across devices.
+Over five months, I worked on a small interdisciplinary team to design and build a web-based AR application for Providence Health, part of a broader Intel- and Evercoast-supported initiative exploring how volumetric video and AR could improve remote training and patient education.
+We built an early-stage prototype to test whether AR interactions could make physical therapy exercises and training scenarios easier to understand, more engaging, and accessible across devices.

 Problem & Context